dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 Performs a function call, with register R(A) holding the reference to the function object to be called.
 Parameters to the function are placed in the registers following R(A).
 If B is 1, the function has no parameters.
 If B is 2 or more, there are (B-1) parameters.
 If B >= 2, then upon entry to the called function, R(A+B-1) will become the ``base``.

 If B is 0, the function parameters range from R(A+1) to the top of the stack.
 This form is used when the last expression in the parameter list is a function call, so the number of actual parameters is indeterminate.
-In this case, upon entry to the function, ``base`` is set to the register beyond the vararg section, which means that the varargs sit between the R(A) and ``base``.
+In this case, upon entry to the function, ``base`` is set to the register beyond the vararg section, which means that the varargs sit between the R(A) and ``base`` (see `adjust_varargs()<http://www.lua.org/source/5.3/ldo.c.html#adjust_varargs>`_.

 Thus upon entry to a function ``base`` is always the location of the first fixed parameter if any or else ``local`` if any.
 The three possibilities are shown below.